This post will show you what happened when I recreated my favorite Gilmore Girls outfits every day for a week.

 For the base of the outfit, I wore a dark grey tee that I borrowed from my sister, as well as my own pair of mom jeans.
 As a layer, I put on a dark blue and purple flannel shirt and rolled up my sleeves.

 For my shoes, I went with my beloved Doc Martens.
-Finally, my only accessory was a navy blue baseball cap and I wore it backwards, just like Luke.
+Finally, my only accessory was a navy blue baseball cap and I wore it backward, just like Luke.

 Gilmore Girls is one of my favorite shows and has a special place in my heart.
 (In case you’re wondering, I’m #TeamJess.)
 So, when I started re-watching it a couple of weeks ago, it made sense to write this post.